 Did you ever cross paths with someone who was both loveable and exasperating at the same time?
 Then you will understand why we could identify with Charles Dickens’ statement, “It was the best of times, it was the worst of times…”

-As young newlyweds, our occupation involved service to mankind, and in fulfilling it, we were alert to helping those in need.
+As young newlyweds our occupation involved ministry, and in fulfilling it, we were alert to helping those in need.
 And Buck certainly qualified.

 He lived just down the street.
 And he could try every last ounce of our patience.

-He would come to church a little inebriated.
+He would come to church inebriated.
 One day Buck told my husband he wanted to get up on the platform sometime and sing a special song.
 He had it all planned.

 My husband would walk to Buck’s little house to see that he had food to eat.
 If we hadn’t seen him for a few days we knew he would be lying in his house, dead-drunk.
 King Alcohol had taken hold of the man and ruined whatever usefulness he could have had.